Veraticus/veraticus.github.com/source/_posts/2012-10-10-seamless-post-logins-with-rack-middleware.markdown

 The only problem is that, since we're dealing with forms here, Rails needs a CSRF token.
 Without it, it'll purge the session at the beginning of the request and we'll end up in a redirect loop.

 However, remember how we `reset_session` at sessions#new?
 We can be confident that this session is not fixated; we cleaned it before entering the middleware, and the middleware only deals with session variables.
-Provided you don't use the cookie session storage mechanism (and you should not be), you can be sure enough of hte user's identity to ignore the authenticity token on this one request.
+Provided you don't use the cookie session storage mechanism (and you should not be), you can be sure enough of the user's identity to ignore the authenticity token on this one request.

+We also need to ensure that Rails places a new, correct CSRF token into the session.
+Otherwise users' sessions will be deleted by the CSRF handlers upon their next post, which will seem to have an invalid, old token.

 ```ruby
 class ApplicationController < ActionController::Base